 How to Draw Shamrocks for St. Patrick's Day: Easy, Step-by-Step Instructions

-Drawing shamrocks is very easy and the materials I used for this project consisted of:
+Drawing shamrocks is very easy and the materials I used for this project consisted of the following:

-Step Two: Trace The Shamrock With A Black Marker
+Step 2: Trace the Shamrock With a Black Marker

 There are many ways to decorate paper shamrocks, but I like to trace mine with a black marker to give these a bold and cartoonish effect.
 I made these decorations with kids in mind, so this is something children would probably find enjoyable.
 Of course, you can go into more detail and add the veins in the leaves of the shamrock, but I decided to color mine.

-Once the shamrock is colored in than use the scissor to cut out the large shamrock.
-Next we will be making some baby shamrocks to go with the large shamrocks.
+Once the shamrock is colored in, then use the scissor to cut out the large shamrock.
+Next, we will be making some baby shamrocks to go with the large shamrocks.

 Baby shamrocks are cute, fun, and just as easy to make as the larger variety.

 I folded a piece of paper into three columns and then into three rows.
 Down the middle column, I drew the baby shamrocks and used this pattern to trace onto the other rows and columns.
 Watch the video below to get more ideas on how to make these simple baby shamrocks.